LukeZGD/Legacy-iOS-Kit/README.md

 </table>

 - Restoring with SHSH blobs, jailbreaking, and using SSH ramdisks are supported on the following devices:
-    - iPhone 2G, 3G, iPod touch 1 (SSH ramdisks not supported)
+    - iPhone 2G, 3G, iPod touch 1 (SSH ramdisks not supported for these)
     - iPhone 3GS, 4, 4S, 5, 5C
     - iPad 1, 2, 3, 4, mini 1
     - iPod touch 2, 3, 4, 5